Interviewsand Articles

 Marcia Binnendyk: Drawings

-by Marcia Binnendyk, Feb 1, 2001
+by Marcia Binnendyk, Feb 1, 2004

 A small portfolio of Binnendyk's drawings appeared in works & conversations #4 (Feb.
 2001).

-I found these drawings not only highly original in themselves, but uncannily reflective of the self in contemporary life.
-Of the drawings Binnendyk writes, "These are from my journals.
+Binnendyk's drawings are not only original in themselves, but uncannily reflective of the self in contemporary life.
+They are, as she says, "from my journals.
 I do them usually while on the phone, or late at night when I'm at the end of the day and relaxing.
-The drawings are always done for relaxation, and never consciously attempting to draw anything in particular.
-Currently living in LA, until recently spending my working days inside an office cubicle doing web design, I have to tell myself that my whole LA experience seems equivalent to the Native American ritual of being wrapped up in a blanket and voluntarily engaging in sensory and nutritional deprivation—praying for some clear sight."
+The drawings are always done for relaxation, and never consciously attempting to draw anything in particular."

 Learn more about Marcia's work today.